Conversion Optimization

 According to an NRF survey, Black Friday outperformed Cyber Monday when it comes to shopping activity by day.

-While Black Friday saw an in-store turnout of 66.5 million customers and 88 million shopped online( convenience is still the crucial factor), Cyber Monday painted a different story.
+While Black Friday saw an in-store turnout of 66.5 million shoppers and 88 million shopped online( convenience is still the crucial factor), Cyber Monday painted a different story.

 Summing up, Cyber Monday is better for tech products.
-Even customers looking to buy from resellers find great deals on eBay.
+Even shoppers looking to buy from resellers find great deals on eBay.

 eCommerce brands sell the remaining inventory of Black Friday on Cyber Monday.